Skip to content

 Tri-I Computational Biology & Medicine

 Ethan received his M.S. in Computational Biology from Stony Brook University in 2020 after receiving his B.S. in Applied Mathematics and Statistics from Stony Brook in 2019.
-After which, he joined the lab as a computational research assistant working on single-cell genomics towards studying intra-tumor heterogeneity and the immune landscape of the tumor microenvironment.
-As a PhD student, he aims to develop computational methods for modeling cellular interaction dynamics in metastatic progression.
+After which, he joined the lab as a computational research assistant working on single-cell genomics towards studying tumor heterogeneity and the immune landscape of the tumor microenvironment.
+As a PhD student, he is developing computational approaches to model tumor development and immune evasion in small cell lung cancer.

 Austin Varela, BS, BA